8deline/Pac-man-javascript/README.md

  3. There might be a delay for the ghost to turn blue after Pac-Man eats a power-pellet

  ### Possible improvements
+ 1. Give the ghost eyes and ghost tails
- 1. Implement a search algorithm for the ghost to move closer to Pac-Man
+ 2. Implement a search algorithm for the ghost to move closer to Pac-Man
- 2. Create more ghosts
+ 3. Create more ghosts
- 3. Create more levels of increasing difficulty
+ 4. Create more levels of increasing difficulty
- 4. Create a story narration with maps which our protagonist can move around and advance through the levels
+ 5. Create a story narration with maps which our protagonist can move around and advance through the levels